Charan0543/SupplyChainManagement-JAVA-Project/README.md

 # SupplyChainManagement-JAVA-Project
-Project Guide :Mrs. T.Subba Reddy
+Project Guide :Dr. T. Subba Reddy

 This is a Java desktop application that simulates a procurement and delivery tracking system.
 I built this to demonstrate how to use core data structures, multithreading, and a database in a single Java Swing project.